 For most users, Propane works out cheaper, especially for infrequent users of Oxygen + Fuel kits.
 The only real downside to using Oxygen and Propane is that it can’t be used for actual Welding.
-Oxygen and Propane fuelled kits are however, ideal for Silver Solder, Brazing, Cutting and Heating, so as long as you don’t want to Weld, Oxygen and Propane is a great way to go!
-The Welders Warehouse offers a number of Oxygen + Propane Kits, visit our Gas Equipment Page to see the range!
+Oxygen and Propane fuelled kits are however, ideal for Silver Solder, Brazing, Cutting and Heating.
+So as long as you don’t want to Weld, Oxygen and Propane is a great way to go!
+Oxygen + Propane produces a flame temperature of around 1800⁰C.

 Technical Advisor – The Welders Warehouse Ltd

-Well that’s where it gets a bit clever, all The Welders Warehouse Auto Welding Helmets have a special coating that filters out UV to the equivalent of a shade 16 glass.
-This coating is permanent, meaning you get shade 16 protection from UV even when the helmet is in the Light Mode.
+Well that’s where it gets a bit clever.
+All The Welders Warehouse Auto Welding Helmets have a special coating that filters out UV to the equivalent of at least shade 15 glass.
+This coating is permanent, meaning you get shade 15+ protection from UV, even when the helmet is in the Light Mode.